What are the best glass baby bottles?

 Top 5 Best Glass Baby Bottles

-1. Most Popular Philips Avent Glass Bottle
+1. Most Popular Glass Baby Bottle

 Philips Avent Glass bottles are without a doubt the bestselling glass bottle for babies.
 As a glass alternative to their ever popular plastic bottles, these sell like hotcakes.
 Your friends and family have probably already recommended them.
 The glass version performs just as well without the worry of using plastic.